stefphd/HostPortSocket-matlab/README.md

 # HostPortSocket-matlab

-MATLAB binding of the HostPortSocker class for communication from and to the microcontroller over socket.
+MATLAB binding of the HostPortSocket class for communication from and to the microcontroller over socket.

 This is the (MATLAB) host-side implementation of the HostPort class using socket communication instead of USB-Serial.
 The class is internally implemented in C++ and interfaced to MATLAB using a mex file (generated from C/C++ code).
 The MATLAB class is thus just a wrapper around a C++ class.